What is de Quervain’s disease?

 De Quervain’s disease causes pain when you move your wrist and thumb, and usually a tender swelling at the base of your thumb.

 The two tendons that move your thumb usually glide freely through a tight tunnel (sheath) at the base of your thumb.
 If the fibrous roof of the tunnel thickens, the tunnel becomes too tight, usually resulting in pain when you move your wrist and thumb.
+The pain is usually worse when your thumb is extended.
 Sometimes your wrist and thumb may feel stiff and your thumb may lock slightly when you move it.

 What are the benefits of surgery?